Tutorial

 Using the target

 Let’s consider a project that includes a doc folder containing Sphinx documentation.
-We need to add a CMakeLists.txt configuration file to add Python tests within the same directory.
-The “sphinx-build” command can be easily implemented using a custom target:
+We need to add a CMakeLists.txt configuration file to build the documentation as part of the project.

 add_custom_target(doc ALL